tmshader/infill/website/src/content/docs/getting-started/overview.md

 description: how to get started
 ---

-Welcome to launchpad! (name pending).
-This is your chance to join 50 other hack clubbers in designing your own 3D printer.
+Welcome to infill!
+In-*fill* the gaps you see in 3D printing with your own printer design.
+This is *your* chance to join 50 other hack clubbers in designing your own 3D printer.
 I'm more or less modelling this based on my experience building [Neutrino](https://theopenary.com/neutrino), which is a compact, portable 3D printer I designed *from scratch* for under $250 USD.

 **Here's how everything is going to work:**